soul-lang/SOUL/docs/SOUL_Language.md

 }
 ```

-If the `run()` function returns at any point, this essentially puts it into an inert state where it continues to emit silence on all its inputs and outputs.
+If the `run()` function returns at any point, this essentially puts it into an inert state where it continues to emit silence on all its outputs.

 ##### The `advance()` function